 I love to cook fish on the grill, but for delicate-textured fish like Tilapia, putting it directly on the grill grates is asking for trouble.
 For thin pieces or delicate types of fish, cooking the fish in foil on top of the grill is an easy way to get amazing results.
-In this recipe I seasoned the Tilapia pieces with my favorite Szeged Fish Rub and spread the fish with a thin layer of Basil Pesto with Lemon, then I wrapped it in foil with grape tomato halves and sliced green onions and let the foil packets cook on the grill.
-We served it over rice to soak up all the delicious juice.
+In this recipe for Foil-Wrapped Grilled Tilapia Packets with Pesto, Tomatoes, and Green Onions I seasoned the Tilapia pieces with my favorite Szeged Fish Rub and spread the fish with a thin layer of Basil Pesto with Lemon, then I wrapped it in foil with grape tomato halves and sliced green onions and let the foil packets cook on the grill.
+We served it over rice to soak up all the delicious juice, or use Cauliflower Rice for a low-carb dish.
 I made this on a day when both Jake and my brother Rand were sampling the recipe experiments, and both gave this an enthusiastic two thumbs up!

 Rub the fish on both sides with olive oil and Szeged Fish Rub or your favorite seasoning for fish, and then let it come to room temperature before you cook it.

 I started with a cup of tomato halves and 1/3 cup Basil Pesto with Lemon, but I didn't end up using quite that much in the recipe.

 When the fish is room temperature, place it on a double piece of foil, spread with pesto, and top with tomatoes and sliced green onions.

 Cook fish over medium-high heat about 12-13 minutes (I opened one to see when it was done.)